 |Click For Best Price|

-If you’re looking to strike a middle ground between quality and price, our top pick, the Bad Cat Instruments LP Style Kit is really impressive.
-It looks stunning, it comes with some great components, and the parts were well finished.
+If you’re looking to strike a middle ground between quality and price, we were really impressed by our Top Pick, the Bad Cat Instruments LP Style Kit.
+It looks stunning, it comes with some great components, and the parts were well-finished.

-Those players looking to spend as little as possible should check out our best value option, the Saga TC-10 kit.
-This is a Tele style guitar kit and it’s a very appealing option for first time builders, not only because of the price, but also because of the ease of construction.
+Those players looking to spend as little as possible should check out our Best Value option, the Saga TC-10 kit.
+This is a Tele-style guitar kit and makes a very appealing option for first-time builders, because of the price and ease of construction.

-Finally, for those not concerned by budget, who are simply looking for the best kit around, our Editor’s Choice, the StewMac 335-Style kit is the one to go for.
-It comes from one of the most recognized names in the lutherie industry, and offers unparalleled quality.
+Finally, those not constrained by budget and who are simply looking for the best kit around will want to check out our Editor’s Choice, the StewMac 335-Style kit.
+It comes from one of the most recognized names in the lutherie industry and offers unparalleled quality.

 Easily one of the prettiest DIY guitar kits available today.